The law named “The law of Jante”

 I felt like I was held back and that the club was overrun by adults, with a culture where learning anything was illegal.
 And I could not under any circumstances do things that I was interested in.
 I found myself a job that paid money instead and slowly the community around the club also dispersed.
 I left the town to study, but I did not return to the club when I got home.

 My desires was breaking the law number 8.
 Websites are supposed to come from the established companies and cannot under any circumstance be made by a person.
 It breaks law 2.
 Of course a passionate person who burns for that specific cause, cannot under any circumstance be as good as a paid employee.
-Law 3 and 4 Using a tried and proven concept that is not used in the area, by it's professionals; cannot be used.
-It would potentially be outsmarting them and thus also risk being better than them and it would by law 5. also imply that you know something that they don't.
+Law 3 and 4 Using a tried and proven concept that is not used in the local area, by it’s professionals; cannot be used.
+It would potentially be outsmarting them and thus also risk being better than them and it would by law 5. also imply that you know something that they don’t.
+It sounds kind of like North Korea right?

 Lets end it on a bright note